SUKHMAN-SINGH-1612/CPRG303-Group-4/Assignments/assignment-2/README.md

 - **Navigation**:
   - Redirect to a welcome screen on successful sign-in.
   - Tabs for Calgary and Edmonton, each displaying city images, information, and clickable links.

-- **Reusable Components**:
-  - `CityLink`: Component for clickable text linking to city webpages, using props for URL and label.
-  - `CityInfo`: Styled component to display city-specific details (e.g., population, attractions).

 - **Styling**:
   - Clean and responsive UI for forms and welcome screens.